Texas — desert road through Big Bend toward the Chisos Mountains

 Questions

-How long does it take to transfer my CNA certification to Texas?
+How much does it cost to become a CNA in Texas?

 Board Info